dhc-barnard/undesign-barnard/pages/collection.md

 ---
 layout: page
-title: Browse the Collection
+title: Undesign Syllabus
-permalink: /collection/
+permalink: /syllabus/
 ---

 Contribute to the #Undesign@Barnard Syllabus here.
 Thank you for sharing your resource!